 Please read the information below which gives details of our PE and Sport Premium Grant and how we allocate the funding.

-At Leverington Primary Academy, we work hard to ensure all children are taught to swim and during the second half of the Summer Term, all year groups are given the opportunity to swim 3 times a week in our on site swimming pool.
+At Leverington Primary Academy, we work hard to ensure all children are taught to swim.
 Progression of swimming skills are monitored carefully through each year group and by the end of Year 6 we aim to ensure that most children leave LPA being able to: